sullof/inquirer-command-prompt/README.md

 It is a function that will be executed if the user presses Ctrl-c.

+##### onBeforeKeyPress

+Sometimes, you need to do something when a key is pressed.
+Whatever you put in this function will be executed before the standard onKeyPress function.

 ##### saved history

 To save the history and start back from there, you can config a file for history.